mantidproject/mantid/Code/Mantid/docs/source/algorithms/LoadFITS-v1.rst

 Description
 -----------

-Load data from FITS files.
-A new workspace (of type :ref:`Workspace2D
-<Workspace2D>`) is created for every FITS file loaded with this
-algorithm, and these workspaces are added into a group workspace.
+Load data (typically images) from FITS files (where FITS stands for Flexible Image Transport System, see http://en.wikipedia.org/wiki/FITS).
+A new workspace (of type :ref:`Workspace2D <Workspace2D>`) is created for every FITS file loaded with this algorithm, and these workspaces are added into a group workspace.
 The group workspace is named as indicated in the OutputWorkspace input property.
 The workspaces included in the group are named with the same name and an appendix _1, _2, etc.

 The workspaces created by this algorithm contain one spectrum per pixel.
 The first spectrum correspond to the top-left corner and the last spectrum to the bottom-right corner.

+The current implementation of this algorithm only supports 2D files (FITS images with two axes), and it should in principle be able to load FITS files from different sources.

 FITS header entries
 ###################

+At a very minimum, the standard header entries SIMPLE, BITPIX, NAXIS, NAXIS1, and NAXIS2 must be present in the file.

 This algorithm interprets extension headers defined for the IMAT instrument (ISIS facility).
-At a very minimum, the standard header entries SIMPLE, BITPIX, NAXIS, NAXIS1, and NAXIS2 must be present in the file.
-The current implementation only supports 2D files (FITS images with two axes).
+The set of extension headers for the IMAT instrument is being defined as of this writing and specific support and/or functionality related to additional headers might be added in this algorithm.

 Child algorithms used
 #####################